-To evaluate the performance of our proposed compression algorithms, we compare it to the state-of-the-art H.264/AVC (Main Profile, level 2.1) [12].
-We use three different input data sequences, called 'Animal Farm' $(235 \times 625 \times 16)$ [6], 'Tsukuba' $(284 \times 382 \times 4)$ and 'Teddy' $(375 \times 411 \times 4)$, both from [13].
+To evaluate the performance of our proposed compression algorithms, we compare it to the state-of-the-art H.264/AVC [13] codec.
+The 1D array of images is treated as a temporal signal and encoded using the Main Profile, Level 2.1.

+We use three different input data sequences, called 'Animal Farm' $(232 \times 624 \times 16)$ [6], 'Tsukuba' $(284 \times 382 \times 4)$ and 'Teddy' $(368 \times 352 \times 4)$ , both from [14].
 The data sets vary in scene and texture complexity.
 Teddy has a wide range of disparities, whereas Tsukuba and Animal Farm can be well approximated using a small number of depth planes.
-A comparison of our codec against H.264/AVC is illustrated in Fig. 5 and 6.
+A comparison of our codec against H.264/AVC is illustrated in Fig. 5.
 We note that our proposed algorithm outperforms H.264/AVC when encoding the Animal farm data at all bit-rates.
 Here, the layer based representation efficiently captures the 3D scene and the segmentation is accurate.
 Regarding the Tsukuba data set, our algorithm shows gains at low-rates up to 1.28dB.
 At higher bit-rates the performance of both codecs is very similar.
 When encoding the Teddy data set, the performance of our algorithm is comparable to H.264/AVC.
 In this case, the layer-based representation does not capture the complexity of the scene.
-In the future, we aim to improve these
+In the future, we aim to improve these results by modifying the objective function in the layer extraction algorithm.